How to Make Money With Plants

 - and more!

 Depending on your area and your set up, you may be able to create a site for local buyers only.
-If you live in a small town, this could be more difficult… but you never know how far people are willing to drive to pick up the perfect plant cuttings. 😉
+If you live in a small town, it could be more difficult to make money with plants… but you never know how far people are willing to drive to pick up the perfect plant cuttings. 😉

 Other Profitable Plants to Sell